Isaiah: Biography

 The first verse of the Book of Isaiah states that Isaiah prophesied during the reigns of Uzziah (or Azariah), Jotham, Ahaz, and Hezekiah, the kings of Judah.
 Uzziah's reign was 52 years in the middle of the 8th century BC, and Isaiah must have begun his ministry a few years before Uzziah's death, probably in the 740s BC.
-He may have been contemporary for some years with Manasseh.
+He may have been contemporary with Manasseh for some years.
 Thus, Isaiah may have prophesied for as long as 64 years.

 According to some modern interpretations, Isaiah's wife was called "the prophetess", either because she was endowed with the prophetic gift, like Deborah and Huldah, or simply because she was the "wife of the prophet".
 They had two sons, naming the elder Shear-Jashub, meaning "A remnant shall return", and the younger Maher-Shalal-Hash-Baz, meaning, "Quickly to spoils, plunder speedily."
+According to the Jewish interpretation of Isaiah 7:14 the two also had a son named Immanuel, a verse interpreted by Christians as prophesizing the virgin birth of Jesus.

 Isaiah receives his vision of the 's house.
 A stained glass window at St. Matthew's German Evangelical Lutheran Church in Charleston, South Carolina.

 Soon after this, Shalmaneser V determined to subdue the northern Kingdom of Israel, taking over and destroying Samaria and beginning the Assyrian captivity.
 So long as Ahaz reigned, the kingdom of Judah was untouched by the Assyrian power.
 But when Hezekiah gained the throne, he was encouraged to rebel "against the king of Assyria", and entered into an alliance with the king of Egypt.
 The king of Assyria threatened the king of Judah, and at length invaded the land.
 Sennacherib's campaign in the Levant brought his powerful army into Judah.
 Hezekiah was reduced to despair, and submitted to the Assyrians.
 But after a brief interval, war broke out again.
 Again Sennacherib led an army into Judah, one detachment of which threatened Jerusalem.
 Isaiah on that occasion encouraged Hezekiah to resist the Assyrians, whereupon Sennacherib sent a threatening letter to Hezekiah, which he "spread before the ".